 What proper nouns can be used in puzzles?

 When the proper noun is either the answer of part of the answer, things are a bit different.
-Proper nouns that can be found as entries in the primary reference for the puzzle (usually Chambers, sometimes Collins or the Oxford Dictionary of English), there is no problem; examples from Chambers would be 'Cossack', 'Hoover', and 'Scottish'.
-Proper nouns which appear in the text or etymology of related items are also normally allowed, for instance 'Circe' based on the definition of 'Circean'.
+There is no problem with proper nouns that can be found as entries in the primary reference for the puzzle (usually Chambers, sometimes Collins or the Oxford Dictionary of English); examples from Chambers would be 'Cossack', 'Hoover', and 'Scottish'.
+Proper nouns which appear in the text or etymology of related items are also valid, for instance 'Circe' based on the definition of 'Circean'.
 Similarly those which appear as part of an entry, eg 'Nile' under 'Nile green', "a very pale green colour, thought of as the colour of the River Nile."

 Punctuation marks in clues